ShadeLab/Chodkowski_v1_MainText/RNAseq/KeggPathway/README.md

 These LFC changes were then mapped onto KEGG pathways using the pathview package in R.

-To view KEGG pathways of interest, navigate into the strain directories and open the .png files.
+To view KEGG pathways of interest, navigate back to the KeggPathway directory and then into the strain directories to view the .png files.